Skip to content

 • If an app URL is missing or the app is disabled, that tile is excluded

-• After rebuilding or restarting Homepage, visible tiles align with your actual stack
+• After restarting Homepage, visible tiles align with your actual stack

 Homepage is optional.
 If you prefer, you can bookmark individual apps and access them directly.
 The goal is simply to give you a convenient place to bring everything together.